 This can take time and require many employees to assess vulnerabilities.
 Fortunately, you may already be meeting all of the requirements if you’re following requirements set out by GDPR or the Data Protection Act.
 You can also abide by this industry standard if you are already using a security product that encrypts and protects data.

 Questionnaires can be a useful tool, but a key problem associated with them is that their results can only give you a snapshot of what is going on in your company at the time of its answering.
 You also have to factor in who from your company is answering the questionnaire and whether they know enough about the levels of security your company has in place prior to beginning a questionnaire.
 This is why, at C2, we have automated this process and answer questionnaires continuously, so as to give your company live updates on existing protections.

 Once you have understood any problems that exist within securing card data, you can start going about solving them thanks to better visibility into that data across its own and suppliers’ networks.
 PCI-DSS requires that organisations must be transparent and show the route which cardholder data takes across systems and networks.

 If your company has good visibility of cardholder data flow, it can then reduce the number of potential access points.
 You should seek to limit the points of entry to a payment environment and also limit the storage of that data within your systems.
-You should then work to maintain a secure network which protects cardholder information.
-You can either do this yourself or outsource this to a contractor which you trust.
+You should then work to maintain a secure network that protects cardholder information.
+You can either do this yourself or outsource this to a contractor that you trust.
 Should you outsource this, you must make sure that a vendor has appropriate levels of security in handling sensitive information.